WHAT DOES AN ENGINEERING AND MAINTENANCE MANAGER DO?

 - Building and Equipment Inspection: Perform regular inspections to ensure Building and Equipment Integrity.

-- Project Support: Support Senior Engineering and Maintenance Manager with project development, scoping, and execution, including adherence to Capital and Maintenance budgets.
+- Project Support: Support the Senior Engineering and Maintenance Manager with project development, scoping, and execution, including adherence to Capital and Maintenance budgets.

 - Continuous Improvement Expertise: Provide technical expertise for Continuous Improvement projects in Safety, Quality, Service, and Cost.